 Here are the key Fund Facts for XEQT, iShares Core Equity ETF Portfolio:

 - Account Eligibility: RRSP, RRIF, RESP, TFSA, DPSP, RDSP

 The asset allocation ETF invests in a broad range of companies across size, sector and geography.
 We’ll provide an overview of its holdings across each of these factors in the following sections.

 XEQT Stock Holdings

-The BlackRock all-equity ETF only holds other ETFs, but it also provides information on the underlying individual companies that makes up its assets.
+The BlackRock all-equity ETF only holds other ETFs, but it also provides information on the underlying individual companies that make up its assets.

 XEQT ETF Holdings

-The four Blackrock ETFs that makes up XEQT holdings and their weights as at June 3 2021 are:
+The four Blackrock ETFs that makeup XEQT holdings and their weights as of March 3, 2023, are: